open-xchange/appsuite-frontend/documentation/modules/portal/config.md

 In which case, users will be allowed to move the tile.

-One caveat in all this: After changing any of the above configuration, you will have to reload the UI *_twice_*, since App Suite uses read-through caching for the settings data.
+One caveat in all this: After changing any of the above configuration, you will have to reload the UI *_twice_*, since OX App Suite uses read-through caching for the settings data.

 # Disabling a tile completely